ably-labs/ably-labs-template-repo/README.md

 ---

 // This is a template repository to be used for all Ably Labs demos, tools &amp; proof of concepts.
-Follow these steps to so this repo adheres to the guidelines.
+Follow these steps to so this repo is easy to use for visitors & maintainers.

 1. Update the [.gitignore](.gitignore) file with one of the [standard templates from GitHub](https://github.com/github/gitignore).
 1. Update [dependabot.yml](.github/dependabot.yml) with the  [configuration for your project](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/configuration-options-for-dependency-updates).